 We maintain a record of Scott bindings not in Loudon's book, whether held by the Library or elsewhere.

-Many of our fine bindings have been brought together in a special collection shelfmarked "Bdg" (a shelfmark search on the main catalogue using the term Bdg? will bring up these records), but other bindings remain scattered throughout our collections.
+Many of our fine bindings have been brought together in a special collection shelfmarked 'Bdg', and you can use the 'Browse by shelfmark' option on Library Search to find items in this collection.
+Other bindings remain scattered throughout our collections.

-Catalogue records are increasingly being upgraded to include information about the materials, design and provenance of decorative bindings, but so far most of our bindings are not fully described online.
-Anyone conducting extensive research into bindings is encouraged to contact staff in Rare Book Collections.
+Our records are increasingly being upgraded to include information about the materials, design and provenance of decorative bindings, but so far most of our bindings are not fully described online.
+Anyone conducting extensive research into bindings is encouraged to email staff in Rare Book Collections.

 - Greenfield, Jane.
 'ABC of bookbinding'.
 New Castle, Del.: Oak Knoll Press, 1998 (shelfmark H8.98.1188)